redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Parkinson_photos/Shimmer.png" alt="Hisogram of the Shimmer categories.">

-And lastly we can look at the remaining categories, where here the highest frequencies are plotted with the hotter colors (again, code is only shown for a selection of subplots due to similarity)
+Now we can look at the remaining categories, where here the highest frequencies are plotted with the hotter colors (again, code is only shown for a selection of subplots due to similarity)

 {% highlight python %}
 plt.figure(5)